-I had been in the same rut of taking a class or two a week and eventually began to focus attention on all of the poses that I still was not achieving after 14 years of practice.
-I was becoming frustrated at what I still could not do, and let’s face it; that becomes a boring practice.
+I had been in the same rut of taking a class or two a week and eventually began to focus attention on all of the poses that I still had not achieved after many years of practice.
+I was devoting my attention and thoughts to my limitations and in the process becoming ever more frustrated.
 Then I heard Mary Oliver say,“Attention is the beginning of devotion.”
 So, I changed things up.

 I setup a permanent space on my back porch to do my yoga, where my mat is always unrolled, just waiting for me come and practice.
 I often sit there in my pajamas with my coffee in hand and just do some simple stretching to get the kinks out.
 Now that the mat is a permanent fixture I see it from the kitchen sink as I do dishes, I see it from this very desk as I write this post.
 I see it when I’ve been watching TV too long.
 And sometimes I just turn the TV off now and end the day with some forward bends.
 The attention created by my mat just being visible to me over time has resulted in 100% more home practice, the progress I was looking for in my practice, and the manifestation of a home yoga practice that I always wanted.